lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - Draft Music Room in 9th rank?

 "And the last key is waiting, behind the last door of eight."
+  - Possibilities:
+    - Hall of Mirrors (4 doors x 2 -> 8 doors, and we still don't know what the "upstairs" button does)
+    - Great Hall (has eight doors technically, but so far as I can tell we've already found everything there is in this room)
+    - Room 8 shenanigans (alternate solution to the puzzle? something behind the ruminate puzzle in the Gallery?)

 These rooms each have a mechanism for the sigil of one realm.